 According to the organisation, the number of dogs in the UK is believed to have increased by 16% since the Dangerous Dogs Act came into force 26 years ago, and since the introduction of the Act, the average number of deaths due to dog bites in the UK is 2.8 people per year, that is why is so important to consult with st. louis dog bite attorneys if you are involved in any sue if you are in trouble if your dog bite someone.

-To give this context, the average number of bites for the ten years prior to the introduction of the Act was 1.1 per year - meaning that since the Dangerous Dogs Act was introduced there has been a rise of 155%, which brings questions forward about the Act's effectiveness.
+According to a personal injury attorney, the average number of bites for the ten years prior to the introduction of the Act was 1.1 per year - meaning that since the Dangerous Dogs Act was introduced there has been a rise of 155%, which has also increased the demand for dog bite attorney services.

 Deaths by dog bites are still incredibly rare and the chances of one happening are 0.00005% - in fact, according to the data released by the ONS, you are more likely to die of eye disease, drowning in the bath or by other mammals, such as cows and pigs: all of these situations cause more deaths than dogs every year.

 Speaking about the data analysed, Shaila Bux, Board Member of Born Innocent said, "Understandably, people are very shocked when they see a news report of a dog attack but we must move away from kneejerk reactions and look at how the law can punish irresponsible owners and also protect the public from dog attacks.
 If we go by statistics, then current legislation has failed in every area that it was set out to tackle.